This Super-Key Step Can Make or Break Your Acne Routine

 (Image credit: @madisonelainebar)

 While exfoliating regularly can help, switching to a moisturizer that's noncomedogenic and oil-free is what made the biggest difference for me.
 If you don't quite know what the term "noncomedogenic" even means, fear not.
-I'm breaking this term down below with a few board-certified dermatologists so you'll know what to look for in your moisturizer moving forward.
-These derms also shared their best advice on what ingredients to look out for and shared our very best noncomedogenic moisturizer recommendations that are editor-tested and approved.
+I'm breaking down this term below with a few board-certified dermatologists so you'll know what to look for in your moisturizer moving forward.
+These derms also shared their best advice on what ingredients to look out for and shared our very best noncomedogenic moisturizer recommendations that are editor tested and approved.
 Keep scrolling—good stuff ahead.

 best-non-comedogenic-moisturizers-290447-1606779159404-main